Pata Negra “Bellota” from

 Carlos Gonzales, Salamanca

-The nutty, sweet flavor of the Pata Negra from Carlos Gonzalez is as unique as his Iberico paradise in Salamanca, Spain.
+The nutty-sweet flavour of Carlos Gonzales’ Pata Negra is as unique as his Iberico paradise in Spain’s Salamanca region.

 Slaughter Age: 2-2.5 years